 Water Services is primarily involved in the treatment, transmission, distribution and sale of water, the collection and conveyance of sanitary and stormwater and the treatment of wastewater within Edmonton and other communities surrounding Edmonton.
-In the fourth quarter of 2023, Water Services transferred certain operations related to the provision of design, build, finance, operating and maintenance services for municipal and industrial customers in Western Canada to North American Commercial Services.

 Water Services' primary objective is to reliably supply drinking water and industrial process water, to collect and treat wastewater and to collect and convey stormwater while ensuring that the quality meets or exceeds public health, environmental and industrial requirements.
 The majority of Water Services' income is earned through Performance Based Regulation (PBR) rates charged to its Edmonton customers.
 The PBR rates are intended to allow Water Services the opportunity to recover its costs and earn a fair rate of return on invested capital while providing an incentive to manage costs below inflation and other prescribed adjustments built into the rates.
 Under the PBR framework, customer rates are adjusted for inflation and expected efficiency improvements over the PBR term.